Skip to content

 Menu

 Even those unfamiliar with the world of painting could probably name at least three famous painters.
 Some of those names might include Van Gogh, Velázquez, or Goya, for example.
-But could you name three famous female painters in history?

 Just like in other "male-dominated" fields, women painters were often relegated to the background or even rendered invisible, despite using brushes to express themselves, just like their male counterparts.
 In fact, the talent of many of these female painters was only recognized over time, sometimes even posthumously.